Adventures in academic advisory

 The interview process attempts to approximate the experience of working together such that the interviewer can recommend the interviewee for a job after a brief conversation.

 An interviewer’s day-to-day work is usually private to a company and/or difficult to abstract for an interview, so CS basics may be the only thing in common between the interviewer and interviewee.
-Prepare by reviewing a book like Algorithms for Interviews, Cracking the Coding Interview, etc and practice solving problems on a whiteboard with other people, eg your campus’ ACM chapter.
-The goal is not to memorize solutions, but to gain experience breaking down problems, solving them collaboratively and producing a solution that’s understandable by other people.
+Prepare by reviewing a book like Algorithms for Interviews, Cracking the Coding Interview, etc and practice solving problems on a whiteboard with other people, eg the “soft-skills” program mentioned above, your campus’ ACM chapter, etc. The goal is not to memorize solutions, but to gain experience breaking down problems, solving them collaboratively and producing a solution that’s understandable by other people.